GREENPEACE

 Recovered plastic ingredients include: Disney ‘Frozen’ watch, trainers, flip flop sole, fish sand mould, heel of a shoe, HP inkjet cartridge, Coca-Cola bottle, water bottles & caps, water bottle with Walker’s crisp bag inside, straw, plastic forks, plastic cups, yoghurt pot, comb, lighters, LEGO, golf ball, toy tennis racket, kettle, coat hanger, bicycle tyre, dog ball, floor mop head, toothbrushes, umbrella, bucket, nozzles, torch, plastic shell, reel, toilet fragrance holder, spade handle, half toolbox, medicine bottle, cup, print stamper, deep fat fryer lid, football, building blocks, toy doll, party popper, U-bend pipe, scouring brush, gun cartridges, Fairy Liquid bottle, plastic duck, knife handle, various wheels, dummy-soother, crisp bags, balloon & holder, various filters, flooring, fishing related debris; line, rope, buoy, net, tennis ball, blue bird, vintage Esso oil container, handles, and part of a sign with ‘WARNING’ printed on it.

-On February 6th 2018, the day before the minister’s statement: Stemming the Plastic Tide, the image was presented to Secretary for the Environment, Roseanna Cunningham at the Scottish Parliament in Edinburgh, along with scientific samples of plastic recovered during the Beluga II expedition, in an effort to bring to the forefront the issue of plastic pollution.
+On February 6th 2018, the day before the minister’s statement: Stemming the Plastic Tide, the image was presented to Secretary for the Environment, Roseanna Cunningham at the Scottish Parliament in Edinburgh, along with scientific samples of plastic recovered during the Beluga II expedition, in an effort to bring to the forefront the Impact of Single-use Plastics on Land and in our Seas - Amendment S5M-10307.

 EDIN.jpg